I think you already know this:

 Before you shave, you should make sure your face is actually clean.
 Not just rubbing out all the dirt from your ears and neck.

-I’m talking about getting a full clean under hot water, loosening up the sebum in your pores, removing any dirt from your face, washing off all the pollutants that stick to your skin.
+I’m talking about getting a full clean under warm water, loosening up the sebum in your pores, removing any dirt from your face, washing off all the pollutants that stick to your skin.

 To further clean your skin, I would recommend using an Alpha Hydroxy Acid or Beta Hydroxy Acid to wash out your pores and do a deep clean all over your face.
 Exfoliation gets rids of the dead skin cells as well loosening up all that gunk that could trigger a reaction from your sensitive skin.